 Updated wording – May 2021

-Based on feedback, we have recently updated some of the wording in Domain 1.
-The goal and descriptors have not been changed, only the title question and the clarifying note.
+Based on feedback, some of the wording in Domain 1 was updated in May 2021.
+The goal and descriptors were not changed, only the title question and the clarifying note.
 See below where the changes are highlighted.

 |NEW (N.B.
 The individual may communicate in a range of ways.
 Please score at the highest level you feel the individual has shown evidence.
 They may not always use this method or communicate a wide range of messages, but they show enough different messages to demonstrate acquisition at that level).|